wegner15/youtube_video_downloader/README.md

 # youtube_video_downloader
-Python program to download videos from you tube.
+Python program to download videos from Youtube.
+The playlists and videos should be updated in the toBeDownloaded.json file.